Simple Local Attentions Remain Competitive for Long-Context Tasks: Preliminaries of Tested Attention Variants

 \paragraph{\textit{Kernel-based/Low-rank methods.}} This class of methods use matrix approximation methods to approximate the full attention function.
 For sequence length $L$ and the hidden dimension $d$, \textbf{Linformer} \citep{linformer} simply uses a projection matrix ($L \times k$) to reduce the length of key and value feature matrix, i.e., from $L \times d$ to $k \times d$ ($k \ll L$). \textbf{\Nystrom} \citep{nystrom} attention adopts a classic matrix approximation method which reconstructs the full attention matrix using a sampled sub-matrix. \textbf{Performer} \citep{performer} eliminates the need of explicitly calculating the $L \times L$ attention matrix by using a random feature method that can approximate the softmax kernel with only dot-product operations.

-\paragraph{\textit{Hybrid attention.}} In additional to these representative methods in each class, our study also includes the more recent \textbf{Long-Short} attention \citep{longshort} which has a similar compression component as in Linformer and combines it with local attentions.
-Unlike Linformer's compression component that is simply implemented as a standalone projection matrix, \textbf{Long-Short} proposes an input-dependent compression layer, which can adaptively reduce the sequence length.
+\paragraph{\textit{Hybrid attention.}} In addition to these representative methods in each class, our study also includes the more recent \textbf{Long-Short} attention \citep{longshort} which has a similar compression component as in Linformer and combines it with local attentions.
+Unlike Linformer's compression component which is simply implemented as a standalone projection matrix, \textbf{Long-Short} proposes an input-dependent compression layer, which can adaptively reduce the sequence length.

-Due to space limit, we refer the readers to the corresponding papers and a recent survey~\citep{transformer_survey} for more thorough model descriptions.

-\paragraph{A note on global tokens.} For many practical NLP tasks, \emph{e.g.}, classification or entailment, the final layer of the models usually requires a single sequence-level representation as input.
+\paragraph{A note on global tokens.} For many practical NLP tasks, \emph{e.g.}, classification or entailment, the final layer of the model usually requires a single sequence-level representation as input.
 For local attention models, it is common practice \citep{longformer,Bigbird} to mark a single or a small number of tokens as global tokens and allow these tokens to attend to and be attended by all other tokens.
 Without incurring much computational cost, these global tokens are important to get better sequence representations and achieve good downstream results.
 While the mechanism of global tokens has not been used in models with learnable attention patterns, it is straightforward to augment \textbf{Reformer} and \textbf{Sinkhorn} with global tokens using \textit{gather} operations in standard neural network packages, as their attention scores are still calculated by dot product and softmax operations.
 Thus, in our experiments, except for the kernel-based/low-rank methods, we augment all other models with global tokens to offset the potential performance gap resulting from this trick.